Marcel Francisci: Biography

 Marcel Francisci was born in Ciamannacce in 1919.
 As a young man, he fought with the Free French Forces in Italy during World War II and was awarded four medals for acts of heroism, including the Croix de Guerre.
-After the armistice with Italy, he was recruited into the Corsican Mafia by Jo Renucci and began smuggling cigarettes and silk stockings between Tangiers and Marseilles.
+After the armistice with Italy, he was recruited into the Corsican Mafia by Jo Renucci and began smuggling cigarettes and silk stockings between Tangiers and Marseille.
 During this time, he also established narcotics contacts in various Arab countries.

 In 1947 Renucci and Francisci became anti-Communist strongmen for the Rally of the French People (RDF), the forerunner of the present-day Gaullist Party (UDR).
 Seizing the opportunity, Francisci befriended members of the political coterie of Charles de Gaulle.
 Francisci's influence in the party grew with his bank account and he would later become a leader of the Gaullist Party in Corsica.

 When Renucci died in November 1958, Francisci gained control of his criminal empire.
-Though Francisci was in charge, he returned to Paris and delegated authority of heroin distribution in Marseilles to underlings.
+Though Francisci was in charge, he returned to Paris and delegated authority of heroin distribution in Marseille to underlings.
 In Paris, Francisci spent much of his time befriending politicians and investing his wealth in casinos.
 He was the owner of a lucrative international gambling syndicate with lavish casinos in Paris, London and Beirut.
 He ran the prestigious Cercle Hausmann in Paris.

 Throughout the 1960s, Francisci was supposedly involved in gangland wars in southern France.
 The first war occurred in 1963.
 The second war occurred between 1965 and 1967 against the powerful Guérini clan.
 At that time, the Guérini clan was the ruling dynasty of the Corsican Mafia and had systematically organized the smuggling of opium from Turkey and other Middle Eastern countries.
-The Guérini clan was led by Marseilles mob boss Antoine Guérini and his underling Jean-Baptiste Andreani.
+The Guérini clan was led by Marseille mob boss Antoine Guérini and his underling Jean-Baptiste Andreani.